 The increased risk of passing on any genetic vulnerability to a child is significant when you are older.
 When it comes to autism, however, the numbers are sobering.
 A man younger than 30 has no more than a 1 in 1,000 chance of fathering a child with autism.
 But the risk bumps up to approximately 3 in 1,000 for a man in his 40s and 5 in 1,000 above age 50.
 If a father in his fifties has a son, the risk of autism may approach 1 in 100.

-This study has important implications for what causes autism, but it also has limitations:
+This line of study has important implications for what causes autism, but it also has limitations:

-- It's possible that the autistic traits arose as the father aged, but were passed on because they were part of the fathers' genetic make-up all along.
+- It's possible that autistic traits arise as fathers age, but are passed on because they are part of the fathers' genetic make-up all along.

 - Maybe people with autistic traits are more likely to become fathers later in life, slanting the data.

-- Older fathers could have passed along genes for other psychiatric disorders that have traits that look like autism.
+- Older fathers could pass along genes for other psychiatric disorders that have traits that look like autism.

-- The researchers did not have access to information about the child's birth environment or development.
+- The researchers do not always have access to information about the child's birth environment or development.

 Michael Craig Miller, M.D. is Editor in Chief of the Harvard Mental Health Letter.
 He is also associate physician at Beth Israel Deaconess Medical Center and assistant professor at Harvard Medical School.
 He has been practicing psychiatry for more than 25 years and teaches in the Harvard Longwood Psychiatry Residency Program.